alpemreturan/html-modern-giris-ekrani/README.md

 *Eğer geliştirmek isteyen varsa verileri database ile tutabilir ancak şimdilik javascript (script.js) ile veriler basit şekilde tutuluyor ve index.html kapandıktan sonra bu veriler kaydedilmiyor...*

 (*With this file I shared, you can create a similar login and registration panel to today's modern and dynamic web pages* *If anyone wants to develop, they can keep the data with a database, but for now, the data is kept simply with javascript.
-After the index.html is closed, this data is not recorded.*)
+After the index.html is closed, this data is not recorded..*)

 **Önizleme (Preview)**